A few thoughts and ideas on kindness

 As we might guess when it comes to health, things can be complex, and a variety of causes, some more obvious and others less apparent, can contribute to a singular issue or a condition can be linked to other symptoms or difficulties.
 Moreover, it is often difficult to separate physical conditions and symptoms from psychology, early trauma or current relationships.
 Kaysen writes: “Don’t separate the mind from the body…..
 Don’t separate even character—you can’t.
 Our unit of existence is a body, a physical, tangible, sensate entity with perceptions and reactions that express it and form it simultaneously.
 Disease is one of our languages.
 Doctors understand what disease has to say about itself.
 It’s up to the person with the disease to understand what the disease has to say to her.”

 She gradually comes to some understanding about certain things about herself, others and broader contexts.
-She notices a more forceful and non empathic aspect of her boyfriend, she is befriended by a younger man, who sends her conflicting messages, she remembers her mother, who is deceased.
+She notices a more forceful and non empathic aspect of her boyfriend, she is befriended by a younger man, who sends her conflicting messages, she remembers her mother, who has been deceased several years.
 She writes: “Watching my mother die had made me realize that it’s important to have a doctor you like.
 She did.
 He couldn’t stop her from dying, but he didn’t leave her to die by herself.”
 One of the health care professionals reminds her of certain aspects of her childhood toilet training.
-During a meal with friends, who knew her as a child, and while she was recounting a particularly unpleasant incident, when her high school principal had accused her of going barefoot and become furious about it, when in fact she’d been wearing beige shoes, and under the influence of a medication she had been given, she began to dissociate and then have trouble remembering words.
-Visits to friends, wit and humor, and fresh realizations, get her through this odyssey of uncertainty, pain, frquent visits to doctors and experimentation with a variety of treatments, which cause her more problems than relief.
+During a meal with friends, who knew her as a child, and while she was recounting a particularly unpleasant incident, when her high school principal had accused her of going barefoot and had become furious about it, when in fact she’d been wearing beige shoes, and under the influence of a medication she had been given, she began to dissociate and then have trouble remembering words.
+Visits to friends, wit and humor, and fresh realizations, get her through this odyssey of uncertainty, pain, frquent visits to doctors and experimentation with a variety of treatments, which bring more problems than relief.

 I also read The Child, the Family, and the Outside World by Donald W.Winnicott (1896-1971), a pioneering and influential paediatrician and psychoanalyst.
 Much of the book is based on talks broadcast by the BBC at various times and was first published in 1964.
-Because it’s for mothers, parents and caregivers, of babies and young children, and the general public, the language is very accessible.
+Because it’s for mothers, parents and caregivers, and the general public, the language is very accessible.
 It provides clear, practical and empathic guidance, and the tone is non-judgmental and humane, respecting mothers’ intuitions about child-rearing.
 In the introduction he writes: “To begin with, you will be relieved to know that I am not going to be telling you what to do.
 I am a man, and so I can never really know what it is like to see wrapped up over there in the cot a bit of my own self, a bit of me living an independent life, yet at the same time dependent and gradually becoming a person.
 Only a woman can experience this….”

 Winnicott draws on his long experience, as both a paediatrician and psychoanalyst, to take us on a journey from infancy to independence, creating a supportive frame for mothers and parents to navigate the challenges of child care and parenting.
 I should add though that all books and works exist inside a historical context, and therefore, books written over sixty years ago need to be read with this in mind, in order to both better understand the material, and also, to glean what is relevant and of value.
 Having said this, and although the book was first published in the 60s, there is a lot of wisdom in its pages and its insights and information remain highly relevant and continue to influence the understanding of child psychology and parenting today.